You are here

 How body language affects your interview technique

-- Scratch or rub your head or back of neck.
+- Scratch or rub your head, or the back of your neck.
 You’ll look disinterested, distracted and uncomfortable.

 - Drum with your fingers or fidget with your hands on the table in front of you.
 It will make you appear easily distracted.

-- Rub your nose, eyes or the side of face.
+- Rub your nose, eyes, or the side of your face.
 It will make you look shifty or dishonest.

 - Fold your arms in front of your chest.
 You’ll come across as arrogant and unfriendly.